In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: Method of Relative Attenuation Length Measurement

-For example, if the attenuation length of $12.0\pm 0.5$~m at day 0 is assumed for both far and near detectors, the attenuation lengths of Gd-LS are calculated to have been degraded to $5.7\pm 0.3$~m and $5.0\pm 0.3$~m for far and near detectors, respectively, over a period of about 1\,350 days.
-The cause of this degradation of the attenuation length is under investigation.
+If the shape of $1/\lambda(t_R,t)$ curve is known, the relative attenuation length can be obtained with respect to $t_R$ at any time within the time range of calibration data are taken.
+For example, if the attenuation length Gd-LS of $12.0\pm 0.5$~m at day 0 is assumed for both far and near detectors, the attenuation lengths are calculated to have been degraded to $5.7\pm 0.3$~m and $5.0\pm 0.3$~m for far and near detectors, respectively, over a period of about 1\,350 days.

+The Gd-LS in the target had been exposed to ambient air for $\sim 1\,400$ days.
+Since the detectors were purged with nitrogen gas and sealed, the degradation of the attenuation length appears to have stopped for both the near and far detectors.
+The cause of this degradation is under investigation, but it could be attributed to oxidation or humidity.